Azerbaijan Industrial Corporation launches evaluation project for alunite ore reserves

 By Trend

-Azerbaijan Industrial Corporation OJSC has launched project for evaluation of alunite ore reserves, Trend reports on Aug.7.
+Azerbaijan Industrial Corporation OJSC has launched project for evaluation of alunite ore reserves, Trend reported.

 The presence of rich ore resources in Azerbaijan allows develop a number of sectors of the economy, in particular, heavy industry, non-ferrous metallurgy, and the construction industry.
 Extraction of natural resources using modern technologies creates conditions for the further expansion of industrial areas and the production of a wide range of competitive products.